 My relationship with food became disordered.
 I was making poor decisions and actively seeking out more.

 I started to struggle about 5 months into this position.
 I did not recognize my own frustrations at this point but it was clear I was lost.
 My relationship with food became disordered.
 I found comfort in hanging out with people that weren’t supportive.
 I was making poor decisions and actively seeking out more.
 My parents lost their trust in me and our relationship dwindled into almost nothing.
+My only saviour was including movement in my life.
+It made me feel good.
 On a whim, I took a weekend course on Fitness Theory and loved it.
 But I did not know how to explain it to my parents.
 How can I tell them that the degree that I assured them would land me a great career is now meaningless to me?
 How do I face the two people who worked their butts off so their children could have a better life?

 I work I quit my administration job after 9 months (which my parents were very unhappy about) and started working at Just Ladies Fitness…in reception, another administrative role.
 It wasn’t ideal but it was all I could get until I got more education under my belt.
 My parents kept asking what my plan was with this change but I had no definitive answers for them.
 Though I had a cloudy idea of where I wanted to be, I wasn’t sure if I was brave enough to peel away from the ‘dream life’ my parents wanted for me.